 The University of Maryland Children's Hospital is home to one of the first pediatric headache clinics in the United States.
 When it opened in 1989, The UMMC Pediatric Headache Clinic was only the second clinic in the United States exclusively dedicated to headache problems in children, and it remains one of the only clinics in the mid-Atlantic region.

-At the clinic, patients from the mid-Atlantic states and beyond come in for evaluation and treatment, and to give patients and families the tools to help cope with and treat headaches in children and adolescents.
+Patients from the mid-Atlantic states and beyond come to the clinic for evaluation and treatment, which gives patients and families the tools to help cope with and treat headaches in children and adolescents.

 Patients are often referred to the UMCH's Pediatric Headache Clinic by their primary care physicians.
 When a child or adolescent comes to the clinic, they meet with Dr. Gladstein.
 He takes a thorough "headache history," performs a physical examination and assesses the best treatment options.
 Those options range from medications to relaxation techniques.

 Frequently Asked Questions

 Migraines are episodic headaches with periods of normalcy in between.
 The headache can be with or without visual warning signs.
 There often is nausea or vomiting, light and sound sensitivity and a need to rest.
 During a migraine attack a child or teenager cannot read or exercise.
 There is often a close family member with episodic headaches.

 Yes, up to 3% of youngsters get migraines.
 There are two peaks in childhood: age 6 (first grade) and age 12.

 Prevention is best.
 People with a tendency toward migraines need to protect themselves.
 Steps include:

 - Getting enough sleep and keeping it regular